-This document is a framework designed to help Redwood Memorial Hospital plan for the COVID-19 pandemic, which may cause overwhelming medical surge.
+This document is a framework designed to help Petaluma Valley Hospital plan for the COVID-19 pandemic, which may cause overwhelming medical surge.
 This guidance assumes incident management and incident command practices are implemented and key personnel are familiar with healthcare emergency management planning and processes that underlie scarce resource decision-making.

-During a catastrophic public health event that results in medical surge, Redwood Memorial Hospital will use this guidance as a framework to determine the most appropriate steps and actions for their entity based on their environment, hazards, and resources.
-Since pre-planned actions are always preferred to impromptu decisions, pre-event emergency management planning and training is recommended.
+During a catastrophic public health event that results in medical surge, Petaluma Valley Hospital will use this guidance as a framework to determine the most appropriate steps and actions for the hospital based on the environment, hazards, and resources.
+Since pre-planned actions are always preferred to impromptu decisions, pre-event emergency management planning and training is completed.
 This document addresses common categories of health care delivery, triage, staff and space that could arise when available resources are limited or insufficient to meet the medical needs of patients.
 In California, local or regional HCCs, hospitals and health care systems may determine additional issues and strategies in addition to those outlined in this document.

-This document provides an overview of surge capacity and crisis care operational considerations for Redwood Memorial Hospital.
-In addition to this framework, Redwood Memorial Hospital will review federal guidance which can be found on the National Academies of Science webpage.
+This document provides an overview of surge capacity and crisis care operational considerations for Petaluma Valley Hospital with an emphasis on hospitals for the State of California.
+In addition to this framework, Petaluma Valley Hospital will review federal guidance which can be found on the National Academies of Science webpage.